 Number of shares: the number of securities you’ve purchased.
 Note that it can be a negative number in case of borrowed shares or a fractional number if the Holding type is "Mutual Fund".

-Price per share: will be downloaded from Yahoo!
-Finance database if your symbol is recognized.
+Price per share: will be downloaded from our partners if your symbol is recognized.
 You might to adjust it however as MoneyWiz presents you the current stock price: you are likely to have purchased it at a different price.